 By using and browsing this website, you consent to cookies being used in accordance with this Policy.

 If you do not consent, you must turn off cookies or refrain from using this site.
 Most browsers allow you to turn off cookies.
 To do this, look at the help menu on your browser.
 Switching off cookies should not noticeably restrict your use of this website.

-In order to protect your information from loss, misuse or unauthorised access or disclosure, Greater Exeter CIC has put in place suitable physical, electronic and managerial procedures to safeguard and secure the information it collects.
+In order to protect your information from loss, misuse or unauthorised access or disclosure, Exeter Observer has put in place suitable physical, electronic and managerial procedures to safeguard and secure the information it collects.
 These steps include the following: